-We expect to utilize cash and cash equivalents, along with cash generated by operating activities, to fund capital expenditures, major repairs, debt and interest payments, preferred stock dividends, patronage and equity redemptions.
-The following is a summary of our primary cash requirements for fiscal 2020:
+We expect to utilize cash and cash equivalents, cash generated by operating activities and cash raised through the Note Purchase Agreement to fund capital expenditures, major maintenance, debt and interest payments, preferred stock dividends, patronage and equity redemptions.
+The following is a summary of our primary cash requirements for fiscal 2021:

 - Capital expenditures.
-We expect total capital expenditures for fiscal 2020 to be approximately \$524.8 million, compared to capital expenditures of \$443.2 million in fiscal 2019.
-Included in that amount for fiscal 2020 is approximately \$105.0 million for the acquisition of property, plant and equipment at our Laurel and McPherson refineries. - Debt and interest.
-We expect to repay approximately \$39.2 million of long-term debt and capital lease obligations and incur interest payments related to long-term debt of approximately \$76.2 million during fiscal 2020. - Preferred stock dividends.
-We had approximately \$2.3 billion of preferred stock outstanding as of August 31, 2019.
-We expect to pay dividends on our preferred stock of approximately \$168.7 million during fiscal 2020.

-- Patronage.
-Our Board of Directors authorized approximately \$90.0 million of our fiscal 2019 patronage sourced earnings to be paid to our member owners during fiscal 2020. - Equity redemptions.
-Our Board of Directors authorized and we expect total redemptions of approximately \$90.0 million to be distributed in fiscal 2020 and in the form of redemptions of qualified and non-qualified equity owned by individual producer members and association members.
+We expect total capital expenditures for fiscal 2021 to be approximately \$486.8 million, compared to capital expenditures of \$418.4 million in fiscal 2020.
+Excluded from the capital expenditures for fiscal 2021 is approximately \$56.0 million for major maintenance at our Laurel refinery. - Debt and interest.
+We expect to repay approximately \$189.3 million of long-term debt and finance lease obligations and incur interest payments related to long-term debt of approximately \$74.6 million during fiscal 2021. - Preferred stock dividends.
+We had approximately \$2.3 billion of preferred stock outstanding as of August 31, 2020.
+We expect to pay dividends on our preferred stock of approximately \$168.7 million during fiscal 2021. - Patronage.
+Our Board of Directors authorized approximately \$30.0 million of our fiscal 2020 patronage-sourced earnings to be paid to our member-owners during fiscal 2021. - Equity redemptions.
+Our Board of Directors has authorized equity redemptions of \$33.0 million to be distributed in fiscal 2021 in the form of redemptions of qualified and nonqualified equity owned by individual producer members and association members.
+The Board of Directors will continue to periodically evaluate the level of equity redemption activity throughout fiscal 2021 in respect to the amounts it has authorized for redemption during the fiscal year.